 The Torah goes into great detail regarding the death and funeral of Sarah, and is a bit less specific regarding that of Rachel.
 Presumably, the recording of the death of Sarah is necessary to teach such notions as respect for the dead, our connection to the land of Israel, and Abraham’s integrity in negotiation.
 The death of Rachel not only gives rise to the naming of Binyamin, it helps us focus on the unfulfilled relationship between Yaakov and Rachel, and allows to appreciate how much more difficult the coming years will be for Yaakov.

 Yet why is the Torah totally silent regarding the deaths of Leah and Rivka?
-“And Devorah, the wet nurse of Rivka, died and she was buried below Beit-El.”
-(Breisheet 35:8) This is the first - and last - time we hear of Devorah, and yet her death is recorded; but not that of Rikva!
+“And Devorah, the wet nurse of Rivka, died and she was buried below Beit-El” (Breisheet 35:8).
+This is the first - and last - time we hear of Devorah, and yet her death is recorded; but not that of Rikva!
 Rashi quotes a Midrashic teaching that Rivka, too, died at that time, demonstrating the deep bond between child and “nanny”.
-If this is so, we must empathize with Yaakov, who lost his mother and wife in quick succession (immediately thereafter, we read of the death of Rachel).
+If this is so, we must empathize with Yaakov, who lost his mother and wife in quick succession (and his father not long afterwards).
 This just sharpens the question as to why the death of Rivka is itself not recorded.

 Rashi (Breisheet 35:8) explains that the Torah purposely hid her death, so people would not curse her as the mother of Eisav.
 While this may fit in well with the Midrashic notion of Eisav as the personification of the enemy of the Jewish people, this seems difficult to understand based on the plain meaning of the text.
 After all, Eisav and Yaakov did reconcile, and there is little in the text itself indicating that Eisav was, say, any worse than Yishmael.